iterative/dvc.org/content/docs/command-reference/data/status.md

 # data status

-Show changes in the data tracked by DVC in the workspace.
+Show changes to the files and directories tracked by DVC.

 ## Synopsis